 How many of us bolster our sense of self through identification with race, country, political party, sports team or religion?
 I’m African American; I’m Australian; I’m a Democrat; I’m a Green Bay Packer; I'm a Jew.
 Or gain status through our partners - trophy wife or rich husband.

 How about the beautician who forks over $600.00 after-tax money for an “iconic” handbag with no more utility than a plastic Wal-Mart bag?
+Such spending can get us behind with our creditors.
 Or my friend’s uncle surreptitiously adjusting his Rolex while talking to two attractive women at the bar.
 Or the guy taking undue risk on some triple-leveraged ETF so he can buy an SUV built for climbing Mt.
 Whitney, which will scale nothing more than the inclined driveway of a suburban cul-de-sac.

 Whenever administered a hearing test in school, I expected the attendant to say, “We think you may have something akin to super-hearing.
 You heard a pitch reserved for one species only: the bottlenose dolphin.
 We’d like to fly you to Washington for more testing.”